Apracharajas: History

-The Apracharajas were a historical dynasty situated in the region of Gandhara, extending from the governance of Menander II within the Indo-Greek Kingdom to the era of the early Kushans.
-Renowned for their significant support of Buddhism, this assertion is supported by swathes of discovered donations within their principal domain, between Taxila and Bajaur.
-Archaeological evidence also establishes dynastic affiliations between them and the rulers of Oddiyana in modern-day Swat.
+The Apracharajas were mainly based in Gandhara, with their period extending from rule of Menander II to the era of the early Kushans.
+They were known for supporting Buddhism.

-The dynasty is argued to have been founded by Vijayakamitra, identified as a vassal to Menander II, according to the Shinkot casket.
-This epigraphic source further articulates that King Vijayamitra, a descendant of Vijayakamitra, approximately half a century subsequent to the initial inscription, is credited with its restoration following inflicted damage.
+The dynasty appears to have been founded by Vijayakamitra, a vassal to Menander II according to the Shinkot casket.
+The Shinkot casket inscription further states that Vijayamitra, a descendant of Vijayakamitra, around half a century after the initial inscription, restored it after it was damaged.
 He is presumed to have gained the throne in c.
 2 BCE after succeeding Visnuvarma, with a reign of three decades lasting til c.
-32 CE before being succeeded by his son Indravasu and then further by Indravasu's grandson Indravarma II in c.
+32 CE, before being succeeded by his son Indravasu and then by Indravasu's grandson Indravarma II in c.
 50 CE.

-Scythian era

-Some Aprachas are documented on the Silver Reliquary discovered at Sirkap, near Taxila, designating the title "Stratega," denoting a position equivalent to Senapati, such as that of Indravarma who was a general during the reign of the Apracharaja Vijayamitra.
-Indravarma is additionally noteworthy for receiving the above-mentioned Silver Reliquary from the Indo-Scythian monarch Kharahostes, which he subsequently re-dedicated as a Buddhist reliquary, indicating was a gift in exchange for tribute or assistance.
-According to another reliquary inscription Indravarma is noted as the Lord of Gandhara and general during the reign of Vijayamitra.
-According to Apracha chronology, Indravarma was the son of Visnuvarma, the Aprachraja preceding Vijayamitra.
+Some Apracharajas are documented in the Silver Reliquary (discovered at Sirkap, near Taxila) to have used the title of stratega, a Greek title denoting a position equivalent to senapati, such as Indravarma who was initially a general during the reign of the Vijayamitra.
+Indravarma is additionally noted for receiving the Silver Reliquary from the Indo-Scythian monarch Kharahostes, which he subsequently rededicated as a Buddhist reliquary.
+In another reliquary inscription, Indravarma is noted as the Lord of Gandhara.
+According to Apracha chronology, Indravarma was the son of Visnuvarma, the Apracharaja preceding Vijayamitra.

-Indravarmas son Aspavarma is situated between 20 and 50 CE, during which numismatic evidence overlaps him with the Indo-Scythian ruler Azes II and Gondophares of the Indo-Parthians whilst also describing him as 'Stratega' or general of the Aprachas.
-In accordance with a Buddhist Avadana, Aspavarma and a Saka noble, Jhadamitra, engaged in discussions concerning the establishment of accommodation for monks during the rainy seasons, displaying that he was a patron of Buddhism.
-A reliquary inscription dedicated to 50 CE, by a woman named Ariasrava, describes that her donation was made during the reign of Gondophares nephew, Abdagases I, and Aspavarma, describing the joint rule by the Aprachas and the Indo-parthians.
+Indravarma's son Aspavarma ruled between 20 and 50 CE; based on numismatic evidence, his tenure overlapped with that of Indo-Scythian ruler Azes II and the Indo-Parthian ruler Gondophares.
+According to a Buddhist Avadana, Aspavarma and a Saka noble, Jhadamitra, discussed the establishment of accommodation for monks during the rainy seasons.
+A reliquary inscription dedicated in 50 CE by a woman named Ariasrava describes that her donation was made during the reign of Gondophares' nephew, Abdagases I, and Aspavarma.